Rasmus line-up: Eero Heinonen, Lauri Ylonen, Aki Hakala, Pauli Rantasalmi

 The band will also receive a Finnish Grammy Award for "Best New Artist" in 1996.

-The band's third album Hell of a Tester was released in 1998 with a video for the single "Liquid".
-He appeared regularly on Nordic MTV.
-This song will be voted "Song of the Year" by the Finnish music critics.
+The band's third album, Hell of a Tester, was released in 1998 with a video for the single "Liquid".
+It was regularly featured on Nordic MTV.
+The song would be voted "Song of the Year" by Finnish music critics.

 The band achieved further recognition by supporting Garbage and the Red Hot Chili Peppers as they toured Finland.

 They released Into in 2001, which went double platinum in Finland, debuting at number one.
-The first single "FFF-Falling" was the first in Finland for three months at the beginning of 2001.
+The first single, "FFF-Falling", was number one in Finland for three months in early 2001.

 The second single Chill was released in Scandinavia and reached #2 in Finland.
 The Rasmus toured throughout northern Europe supporting HIM and Roxette.